 For more information about the sustainable manufacturing of cement, visit www.cement.org sustainability

 The Portland Cement Association (PCA) began in 1916.
 It is the premier policy, research, education, and market intelligence organization serving America’s cement manufacturers.
-PCA members represent over 90% of U.S. cement production capacity and have facilities in all 50 states.
-The association promotes safety, sustainability, and innovation in all aspects of construction, fosters continuous improvement in cement manufacturing and distribution and generally promotes economic growth and sound infrastructure investment.
+PCA members represent over 90% of U.S. cement production capacity and also has facilities in all 50 states.
+The association promotes safety, sustainability, and innovation in all aspects of construction.
+It also fosters continuous improvement in cement manufacturing and distribution.
+Additionally, it generally promotes economic growth and sound infrastructure investment.
 For more information, visit www.cement.org.